How to Create a Custom Workflow in FuzzForge

 4. Supported Statistics Types

-The monitor recognizes these stats_type
+The monitor recognizes these stats_type values:

 Example: Fuzzing Workflow Stats